dincamihai/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image3]

-I have alsa recorded a lap driving on track1 counter-clock wise:
+In order to get more variation to the data I have also recorded a lap driving on track1 counter-clock wise:

 ![alt text][image4]

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+I also augmented the dataset by appending the images captured with the left and right cameras, using a correction for the recorded angles: [model.py:L130-L145](https://github.com/dincamihai/CarND-Behavioral-Cloning-P3/blob/master/model.py#L130-L145)
+In addition to this, I also horizontally flipped all the images obtained in the previous step: [model.py:L169-L170](https://github.com/dincamihai/CarND-Behavioral-Cloning-P3/blob/master/model.py#L169-L170)

 Etc ....